lmigueldf/phaser-template/README.md

         git clone https://github.com/weebygames/phaser-template

-3. Place your game code into the src/game.js file!
+3. Place your game code into `src/game.js` file!

 4. Build for a device using the devkit command, for example: